 Able to be outside for extended periods of time and perform some lifting and carrying as needed to move materials

 Able to work evenings and weekends as needed

 Compensation is commensurate with experience and will be discussed with applicants who are invited to interview.

 Qualified applicants should send a cover letter and resume to email@example.com by March 24, 2019.

 Social Media & Digital Engagement Intern

-Paid Internship for Fall semester 2018
+Paid Internship for Spring 2018

 Our growing team is looking to bring on a part-time Social Media & Digital Engagement Intern for the fall semester.
 The ideal candidate will have strong copy writing skills, a creative eye, and a keen interest in everything social media.
 You will work with a dedicated Digital Strategy Manager and the organization's administrative team to help produce an active social media presence, monthly e-newsletters, a robust blogging schedule, and support digital engagement campaigns that promote our current projects.

 Create meaningful support for Boston’s public art ecosystem by helping maintain digital communications channels and aiding in the creation of engaging content for the web and social media.

 The person brought into this position will need to be reliable, self-motivated, quick-thinking, and ready to learn.
 Requirements: Must be fluent in English, be proficient with Google Apps and Microsoft Office, and have good working knowledge of at least 4 of the following: Instagram, Twitter, Facebook Pages, Mailchimp, SquareSpace, Canva, and Hootsuite.